-These are all great examples of “New Years’ Resolutions” but if you want to make these a reality, you want to set more specific health goals.
+These are all great examples of “New Years’ Resolutions”.
+If you want to make these a reality, you need to set more specific health goals.
 From there you can decide how you are going to achieve these things.

 Some examples of how to set health goals using SMART

-I want to eat healthier → For the month of January I will prepare a healthy breakfast at home every day before work
+Eat healthier → For the month of January I will prepare a healthy breakfast at home every day before work

-I want to exercise more and become fitter → I will go for a 30 minute walk in the local park at lunch time 3 times this week
+Exercise more and become fitter → I will go for a 30 minute walk in the local park at lunch time 3 times this week

-I want to reduce my stress levels → I will spend 10 minutes focusing on deep breathing in bed before I go to sleep every night this week
+Reduce my stress levels → I will spend 10 minutes focusing on deep breathing in bed before I go to sleep every night this week

-I want to improve my relationships and my social life → This month I will call an old friend to reconnect at least once a week on a Sunday night
+Improve my relationships and my social life → This month I will call an old friend to reconnect at least once a week on a Sunday night

-I want to reduce my alcohol intake → By the end of January I will cut down drinking from 2 bottles of wine a week to 1 by replacing weekday drinks with flavoured water
+Reduce my alcohol intake → By the end of January I will cut down drinking from 2 bottles of wine a week to 1 by replacing weekday drinks with flavoured water

-I want to improve my confidence and self-worth → Every morning this month I will look in the mirror and say 3 things that I like about the way I look, my personality or my skills and abilities
+Improve my confidence and self-worth → Every morning this month I will look in the mirror and say 3 things that I like about the way I look, my personality or my skills and abilities

-I want to spend more time outside → First thing in the morning, at least 3 times a week, I will sit outside for 5 minutes
+Spend more time outside → First thing in the morning, at least 3 times a week, I will sit outside for 5 minutes

 You can repeat this process with different areas of your health but remember not to overwhelm yourself and think about what is realistic for you.
 It’s much better to change 1 habit a month for a year than try to change 12 habits at once and give up completely.
 I think setting 3 goals at a time is probably the maximum if you want to stay focused and on track but only you know what is best for you.

 So your challenge for day 2 is to write down your goals for the month of January.
 Three goals I am setting for myself this month are:

 Over to you…